 Pursuant to Minnesota Statutes section 13.025, subdivision 1, the District has prepared a data inventory that identifies and describes all not-public data on individuals it maintains.
-A copy of such inventory is attached hereto as [Appendix A: Inventory of Not-Public Data on Individuals.)].
-To comply with the requirement in section 13.05, subdivision 5, the District has indicated on the Inventory the managers and employees who have access to not-public data.
+A copy of such inventory appears at the end of this policy.
+To comply with the requirement in section 13.05, subdivision 5, the District has indicated on the Inventory includes indication of the managers and employees who have access to not-public data.
+(See Appendix A: Inventory of Not-Public Data on Individuals.)

-In the event of a temporary duty as assigned by the administrator that necessitates access to not public information, an employee assigned such duty may access certain not-public data necessary to perform such duty.
+In the event of a temporary duty as assigned by the administrator that necessitates access to not public information or a department director, an employee assigned such duty may access certain not-public data necessary to perform such duty. for as long as the work is assigned to the employee.

-In addition to the employees listed in the data inventory, managers, the Responsible Authority/ Data Practices Compliance Official and counsel may have access to all not-public data maintained by the District as necessary for specified duties.
+In addition to the employees listed in the data inventory, managers, the Responsible Authority/ Data Practices Compliance Official and counsel may have access to all not-public data maintained by the District asif necessary for specified duties.
 Any access to not-public data will be strictly limited to the data necessary to complete the work assignment.